 Hire a Criminal Defense Lawyer

 You have been caught driving with a suspended license.
 Now, what?
 Go look for a reliable criminal defense attorney in your area.
 Why in your area?
 So, that you can talk to them personally, you can see them, you can judge for yourself if they have the time to handle your case, and if they are reliable and competent in their field.

 Once you have chosen a criminal defense lawyer, it is now time to set your appointment with them.
 In the meantime, while waiting for your appointment you can mull over these questions that you might want to ask the lawyer: Is it too late to contest the basis of the license suspension?
 Are there any suggestions that you can provide with regards my situation that will lessen my offense?

 And before going to your appointment, it is highly suggested that you write down all the details of the offense on why your license was suspended in the first place.
 Be very detailed because items you may think are irrelevant may not be what your lawyer would think.
 So, it is best to let the criminal defense lawyer decide which detail is irrelevant or not.

 Some people are also concerned about taking driving courses prior to the court date.
 This question is best asked to your lawyer because not all suspended driver’s license have the same basis so taking driving courses is not applicable to all.
 And more importantly, it is of utmost urgency that you consult a criminal defense lawyer right away so that you will have time to ready what needs to be readied before your court appearance.

 If you live in Virginia, The Brown Firm, PLLC is a reliable firm that can help you with your representation needs.
-You can call 703-828-0900 for a free consultation!
+You can call 703-828-0900 for a legal consultation!